IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-programming-model.md

 In the case of the ICF's model, the event source is more conceptual and the **Feed** represents an adapter service in the system.
 The feed understands how to connect to and/or receive data from an event source, adapt it to a normalized form, and then feed it to one or more functions by invoking triggers.
 Feeds follow one of three patterns:

-1. Hook: A feed uses a webhook facility or callback mechanism exposed by an external service that generates events like an event source.
+1. _Hook_: A feed uses a webhook facility or callback mechanism exposed by an external service that generates events like an event source.

-1. Polling: A service that polls an external service endpoint periodically to fetch new data and generate its own events.
+2. _Polling_: A service that polls an external service endpoint periodically to fetch new data and generate its own events.

-1. Connection: A dedicated running service that maintains a persistent connection to an event source (for example, implementing a client of a message queue service or database) that creates and generates events on its behalf.
+3. _Connection_: A dedicated running service that maintains a persistent connection to an event source (for example, implementing a client of a message queue service or database) that creates and generates events on its behalf.

 Feeds that are implemented as long-running services are sometimes referenced as event provider services.